 A dry-burn is dangerous for 3 reasons:

-- The coating of oxidized material that is formed in surface can peal off during vaping and be transferred to the lungs at the same time as the aerosol, in the form of microscopic particles, or particulate matter.
+- The coating of oxidized material that is formed on the surface can peel off during vaping and be transferred to the lungs at the same time as the aerosol, in the form of microscopic particles, or particulate matter.

-- The particulate matter can also be toxic for the organisms.
-It is, for example well described in the case of welders exposed to Mn oxides.
+- Particulate matter can also be toxic for organisms.
+Cases of such toxicity are for example found in cases of welders exposed to Mn oxides.

-For the chemist, a dry burn may amplify the normal corrosion process on the surface of the coil and prematurely deteriorate the quality of the heating element.
-Toxic (for Mn) or carcinogenic effects (for the Cr(VI), a more oxidized form compared to Cr(III)) are improbable since the dose is very small.
+According to the chemist, a dry burn may amplify the normal corrosion process at the surface of a coil and prematurely deteriorate the quality of the heating element.
+Toxic (for Mn) or carcinogenic effects (for the Cr(VI), a more oxidized form compared to Cr(III)) are improbable since the dose is minimal.

-An unintentional dry burn may also happen when the e-liquid got short in the tank and the cotton is not wet enough.
-Our advice if it happens, is to get rid of the burnt coil and to mount a brand new one.
+An unintentional dry burn may also happen when the e-liquid runs short in the tank and the cotton is not wet enough.
+If this happens, one is advised to simply get rid of the burnt coil and to mount a brand new one.

-Similarly, it is not a good idea to re-use old coils since corrosion has probably developed and already fragilized the surface of the metal.
-Exchanges of used coils between users is not recommended.
+Similarly, it is not a good idea to re-use old coils since some level of corrosion would have probably already initiated and the surface of the metal would already be relatively more fragile.

-There is no reason to think that a dry-burn would make vaping worse than smoking.
-Nevertheless, it increases the risk of releasing potentially harmful compounds that may be inhaled by the user.
-In order to check the consistency of a home-made coil and to clean it from manufacturing residuals, a moderate heating of the wire may appear useful, from the experience of vapers.
+Despite the above, there is still no reason to think that a dry-burn would make vaping worse than smoking.
+Nevertheless, it does increase the risk of releasing potentially harmful compounds that may be inhaled by the user.
+In order to check the consistency of a home-made coil and to clean it from manufacturing residuals, a moderate heating of the wire may be more appropriate.

 Nowadays, heating elements made of ceramic are present on the market.
 The testing of such elements is underway and results may be made public shortly.
-On paper, such material appears to be a safer option compared to alloys or metals, but in reality there are two types of ceramic coils with two very different safety levels.
+On paper, such material appears to be a safer option than alloys or metals, but in reality there are two types of ceramic coils with two very different safety levels.